SourcePot/PIclient/README.md

 These details must match the client registration within the Datapool web application.

 ## First steps on the Datapool web application - Remote client registration
 You need to register the new client with one of the user accounts of your web application.
-To do this go to 'Admin' &rarr; 'Account' an expand 'App credentials' (Lock symbol).
+To do this go to 'Admin' &rarr; 'Account' ankd expand 'App credentials' (Lock symbol).
-Remember the registered client will have the same privileges as a user of this account.
-Following screenshot shows the registration of the client in row 0001:
+Remember the registered client will have the same privileges as the user of this account but limited to the selected scope.
+The scope for the PIclient must be class `SourcePot\Datapool\Processing\RemoteClient`.
+The following screenshot shows the registration of the client in row 0001:
 ![Raspberry Pi client registration](/assets/img/datapool_client_registration.png "Client registration within the Datapool web application")

 ## Example view on the Datapool web application